 - Additionally, the law gives you three business days after loan closing to change your mind and cancel your reverse mortgage loan.
 Lenders cannot charge you interest during this period of time.

 Two new rules were implemented in 2014 and 2015 for the reverse mortgage loan program.
-Still, in effect for 2017, these rules regarding non-borrowing spouses and the borrower’s financial assessment add new layers of protection for all borrowers.
+Still in effect, these rules regarding non-borrowing spouses and the borrower’s financial assessment add new layers of protection for all borrowers.

 - Reverse Mortgage Rules for A Non-Borrowing Spouse

 This rule makes it easier for the non-borrowing spouse to continue living in the home following the death of a borrower.
 The non-borrowing spouse will inherit the responsibility for the reverse mortgage loan as well as the home’s ownership.
 Borrowers should be aware, the age of the non-borrowing spouse may affect some loan terms such as the amount available to borrow.

 This rule mandates that lenders financially assess all reverse mortgage loan applicants.
 Borrowers are required to submit documentation regarding income, taxes, assets, payment history, and other debt to lenders.
 The purpose of this rule is to ensure that borrowers have the financial capability to fulfill their loan obligations, such as continuing to pay property taxes and home insurance.

 Although the FHA’s rules and regulations for the reverse mortgage loan may seem stringent to some, they are designed with the borrower’s best interests in mind and are truly beneficial to you as a borrower.
 These regulations and rules are meant to encourage borrowers to use this great financial tool as part of an intelligent retirement planning strategy, which in turn solidifies the overall strength of the reverse mortgage loan product.